micmejia/bible-dump/AMPC/1 John/1 John 2.md

-Whoever says he abides in Him ought [as [^d]a personal debt] to walk _and_ conduct himself in the same way in which He walked _and_ conducted Himself.
+Whoever says he abides in Him ought [as a personal debt] to walk _and_ conduct himself in the same way in which He walked _and_ conducted Himself.